Variational System Identification for Nonlinear State-Space Models: Examples

 \subsection{Stochastic Volatility Model}

 In this example, we consider the estimation of \(\theta = [a, b, c]\) for the following stochastic volatility model

-where $\pn_k \sim \mathcal{N}(0,1)$ and $\mn_k \sim \mathcal{N}(0,1)$.
-The data consists of daily Bitcoin price data from November 7, 2015, to November 7, 2017, resulting in 726 measurements.
+where $\pn_k \sim \mathcal{N}(0,1)$ and $\mn_k \sim \mathcal{N}(0,1)$ is considered using 726 simulated measurements.
 Results obtained using stochastic approximation EM (SAEM) with a conditional particle filter (CPF) \cite{Lindsten2013}, referred to as CPF-SAEM, which is an asymptotically convergent method, are used to compare against.

 For the proposed method, each joint state distribution is initialised with a mean of $[2, 2]^\Transp$ and a diagonal covariance with standard deviations of \num{0.1}.
 An initial parameter estimate of $ \theta = [0, 0.5, 1]^\Transp $ is used for both approaches, and 50 particles were used for the CPF-SAEM approach.